San Juan Skyway

 Drive Up, Slow Down & treat yourself to spectacular summer vistas and adventures.

-The wildflowers are just starting to open in the high country around Ouray.
-If you haven’t experienced summer in Ouray County and the San Juan Mountains, now is your chance.
+The waterfalls are just starting to flow off the high country cliffs and canyons around Ouray.
+If you haven’t experienced spring and summer in Ouray County and the San Juan Mountains, now is your chance.

 One of our favorite drives this time of year is the San Juan Skyway Scenic Byway, which travels a 236-mile loop through Southwest Colorado from Ouray to Ridgway, Telluride, through Dolores, Cortez and Durango, and back along Highway 550 for the classic Million Dollar Highway section between Silverton and Ouray.
 It's a drive through some of the most spectacular views in Colorado and accesses boundless public lands and adventures that range from fishing, climbing, biking and rafting.
 It's also a trip back in time with unique museums, ghost towns, historic hikes, horseback rides and cattle drives and old-mining-roads-turned-Jeep and OHV trails along the route.